 To earn a second bachelor's degree, you need to complete at least 30 credits through UMUC after completing your first degree.
 The combined credit in both degrees must add up to at least 150 credits.

-Admissions counselors can explain the requirements for a second bachelor's degree and help you decide if it's the right path for you.
+Admissions advisors can explain the requirements for a second bachelor's degree and help you decide if it's the right path for you.

 How It Works